Thinkofname/thinkofname.github.io/_posts/2017-12-29-december-change-log.md

 Scripts can now create notifications to alert the player about issues within a room.
 This required a bit of work to allow the server side script to notify a remote player whilst also allowing them to have full control over the look of it.
-To handle this scripts can encode data to be sent to the client and be decoded by the script on the the client where it can create the UI elements required.
+To handle this, scripts can encode data to be sent to the client and be decoded by the script on the the client where it can create the UI elements required.